Vancouver Island Romance Authors is proud of its published authors and all its members wherever they are on the path to publication.

 For more info and sample chapters: www.bonnieedwards.com

-International bestselling author Susan Fox, who also writes as Savanna Fox and Susan Lyons, writes “emotionally compelling, sexy contemporary romance” (Publishers Weekly).
+International bestselling author Susan Fox, who also writes as Savanna Fox and Susan Lyons, “knows what women want in a contemporary romance” (Publishers Weekly).
 She’s multi-published in short stories, novellas, and novels.
 Her books have won numerous awards and have been translated into French, Italian, Portuguese, Spanish, and German.
 Many are available as audio books.
-Most of her work is set in British Columbia, including her current series, the Caribou Crossing Romances published by Kensington Zebra.
+Most of her work is set in British Columbia, including her Caribou Crossing Romances and her new Blue Moon Harbor series, both published by Kensington Zebra.
 Susan is a Pacific Northwester with homes in Victoria and Vancouver, British Columbia.
 She has degrees in law and psychology, and has had a variety of careers, including perennial student, computer consultant, and legal editor.
 Fiction writer is by far her favourite, giving her an outlet to demonstrate her belief in the power of love, friendship, and a sense of humor.

 Vanessa Grant is the author of over thirty-five novels, with over 10 million books sold worldwide.